telerik/winforms-docs/commandbar/localization/localization.md

 * All required classes for localization are defined in __Telerik.WinControls.UI__ namespace.

-* Start by creating a descendant of the __CommandBarLocalizationProvider__class.
+* Start by creating a descendant of the __CommandBarLocalizationProvider__ class.

-* Override the __GetLocalizedString(string id)__method and provide a translation for the label and user messages.
+* Override the __GetLocalizedString(string id)__ method and provide a translation for the label and user messages.
 If a translation is not provided, the default value will be returned.
-This behavior is guaranteed by the call to the base __GetLocalizedString__method in the __default__clause of the __switch__statement in the example.
+This behavior is guaranteed by the call to the base __GetLocalizedString__ method in the __default__ clause of the __switch__ statement in the example.

-Below is a sample implementation of an English localization provider:#_[C#] Localizing RadCommandBar Strings_
+Below is a sample implementation of an English localization provider:

 {{source=..\SamplesCS\CommandBar\MyEnglishCommandBarLocalizationProvider.cs region=provider}}
 {{source=..\SamplesVB\CommandBar\MyEnglishCommandBarLocalizationProvider.vb region=provider}}